msg-byu/getting-started/README.md

 repository and run unit tests when it detects a change.
 To do that go
 to: [https://travis-ci.org/](https://travis-ci.org/) and click on the 'Sign in with GitHub' or 'Sign up' buttons.
-(Either will have the same effect.
-Once logged in the server should automatically start linking with GitHub and listing your repositories.
+(Either will have the same effect) Once logged in the server should automatically start linking with GitHub and listing your repositories.
 If it doesn't, go to your name in the top right corner and click on the accounts option that pops down.

-Once your account has synced with GitHub you should see the repository you created at the start of this project with grey box and `x` in a square next to it.
+Once your account has synced with GitHub you should see the repository you created at the start of this project with a grey box and `x` in a square next to it.
 Click that box, it will turn blue and, the `x` will turn into a check and voila!
 You've enabled Travis CI to monitor and run the unit tests on your repository.